Iran launches missiles at US military bases in Iraq

 The Islamic Revolutionary Guard Corps (IRGC) announced it had fired the missiles as “hard revenge” for the death of Suleimani, and warned that any further aggressions would “bring about more painful and crushing responses”.

 Iranian officials said Tehran did not want a war and its strikes “concluded” its response to Friday’s killing of Suleimani.
-There were no US reports of casualties however Iranian state television said 80 “American terrorists” had been killed and US helicopters and military equipment damaged.
+There have been no US reports of casualties however Iranian state television said 80 “American terrorists” had been killed and US helicopters and military equipment damaged.
 It did not provide evidence of how it obtained that information.
 Germany, Denmark, Norway and Poland said none of their troops in Iraq were hurt.
 Britain, which also has personnel in Iraq, condemned the Iranian action.
 Iraq said its forces did not suffer casualties.
-Pentagon spokesman Jonathan Hoffman said the bases targeted were al-Asad air base and another facility in Erbil, Iraq.
-“As we evaluate the situation and our response, we will take all necessary measures to protect and defend US personnel, partners, and allies in the region,” Mr Hoffman said.

 In a sign that Mr Trump could refrain from a major retaliatory response, the president tweeted late on Tuesday night: “All is well!
 Missiles launched from Iran at two military bases located in Iraq.
 Assessment of casualties & damages taking place now.
 So far, so good!,” he wrote.